HariSekhon/Knowledge-Base/oracle.md

 If you use Oracle on [AWS](aws.md) RDS then you'll face the following [restrictions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Oracle.Concepts.limitations.html#Oracle.Concepts.dba-limitations).

-Include no use of these commands:
+Including no use of these commands:

 - `ALTER DATABASE`
 - `ALTER SYSTEM`